-Association of Independent Schools of South Australia Inc. Board Member's report For the year ended 31 December 2023
+Association of Independent Schools of South Australia Inc. Board Member's report For the year ended 31 December 2024

-On the 22nd day of July 2024, the Board of the Association of Independent Schools of South Australia Inc. passed the following resolution in relation to the general purpose financial report (GPFR) for the year ended 31 December 2023:
+On 3 April 2025, the Board of the Association of Independent Schools of South Australia Inc. ("the Association") passed the following resolution in relation to the general purpose financial report (GPFR) for the year ended 31 December 2024: